 Optimum Advantage Internet is a low-income household discount available for households who qualify.
 For only $14.99 per month, you could get Internet speeds of up to 50 Mbps (megabits per second).
 In addition, the first 60 days are entirely free.
 Families with students who qualify or participate in the National School Lunch Program, senior citizens receiving Supplemental Security Income (SSI), or veterans receiving public assistance are eligible recipients.

-If you qualify for Optimum Advantage Internet, you might be eligible for the FCC Emergency Broadband Benefit Program, designed to keep you connected affordably.
+If you qualify for Optimum Advantage Internet, you might be eligible for the Affordable Connectivity Program, designed to keep you connected affordably.
 Your Internet service could be free with a $50 credit per month if you're approved.